sixeyed/docker-windows-workshop/slides/sections/frontend-web.md

 ## Check what's running

 You now have two containers running.
-One is the web app image you've just built from source, and the other is SQL Server from Microsoft's public image.
+One is the web app image you've just built from source, and the other is SQL Server from the workshop's public image.

 _List all the running containers:_